 If you are interested in finding out more about P4C, please go to www.sapere.org.uk

-We have been awarded a bronze award through SAPERE- our next step now is our silver application and hopefully completing gold next year!
+We have been awarded a bronze and silver award through SAPERE- our next step now is our gold application!

 We did it - Silver award achieved - now onto Gold